 We have relevant protection in place, but due to the nature and emergence of viruses, some can find their way onto our networks.
 So, if you are using removable devices, always check before you access saved files that no virus is on them.
 If there is, immediately disconnect and refer the issue to the IT Support Team.

-Policy Prepared by: Mr J. Clifton, Assistant Headteacher: 10th June 2016
+Policy Prepared by: Mr J. Clifton, Assistant Headteacher, and circulated in draft form: September 2017

-Approved by the F&GP Committee on 12th October 2016
+Recommended to the F&GP Committee for approval on 11th October 2017

-Date of Next Review: July 2017
+Date of Next Review: September 2018